Dr. Tim Ryan has served as president of The Culinary Institute of

 received bachelor's and Master of Business Administration (MBA) degrees

 from the University of New Haven.
 He earned his doctorate degree in

 education from The University of Pennsylvania.
 With the unique

 background of being a Certified Master Chef and Culinary Olympic

 Champion with an Ivy League doctoral degree, he is the first alumnus and

 faculty member to rise through the CIA to become president.

-During his 30 years at the college, Dr. Ryan has been instrumental in
+In more than three decades at the college, Dr. Ryan has been instrumental in

 generating the sustained excellence, innovation, and growth that have